thomasboyt/pearl/packages/pearl/docs/roadmap.md

 ## Planned for 0.1.0

 * Simplify component creation using one of the strategies detailed below (see below)
-* Rename `GameObject` to `Entity`. `GameObject` is just some stolen Unity vocab and I use the term "entity" in the docs.
-This should be relatively easy to do across the board since it's a very literal `s/GameObject/Entity`.
 * Tiled platformer example!
 Probably will port over Blorp, probably with shinier new sprites from a free asset pack.

 ### Beyond that, probably